Turning ‘Busy-Ness’ Into Business: 5 Methods to Manage Your Workload

 When Benjamin Franklin said, “Never confuse motion with action,” he could’ve hardly imagined a 21st Century where the multi-tasking of the modern sales pro puts an eight-armed juggler to shame.

 Still, that insight doesn’t magically wipe your calendar clean of time-sucking commitments.
 What’s more, it’s easy to feel overburdened by the sheer amount of moving parts you must manage each day, many of which don’t pertain to selling: managing client relationships, finding resources, attending meetings.
-That’s why we tapped our own knowledge base and sales leaders to identify five strategies to get you focused on what matters.
+That’s why we tapped our own knowledge base and sales leaders to identify five strategies to get you focused on what matters and boost sales productivity.

 Of all the seven habits Steven Covey outlined, this one proved so invaluable it spawned a book of its own (and our first tip, naturally).
 Covey and co-authors A. Roger and Rebecca Merrill talk about setting “context” goals that don’t just put a brass ring in front of you, but a what, why, and how.
 So if your goal is to generate 100 new leads, for example, write down why this matters, what concrete steps you must take to make it happen, and how you’ll go about it.
 All of this, the authors argue, should relate back to passion and principle: doing “the right thing, for the right reason, in the right way.”